Mortgage Broker or Loan Officer

-A mortgage broker (either a group or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
+A mortgage broker (either a company or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
 A mortgage broker facilitates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
-Which lender has the loans that fits your needs?
-A mortgage broker will lead you to the right fit.
-Your broker will submit your loan application to a handful of lenders, and works with the lender of choice until closing.
-Upon closing, the broker's commission comes from the borrower.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+Which lender offers the loans that fits your needs?
+A mortgage broker will lead you to the best fit.
+You deliver your loan application to your broker, who submits it to various lenders.
+Your mortgage broker then assists your work with the lender of choice until the loan closes.
+The borrower submits a commission to the broker when the loan closes.

 Shopping for a mortgage loan?
-We'd be thrilled to discuss our mortgage offerings!
+We'll be glad to talk about our mortgage offerings!
 Call us at